 Travelling with a disability?
-Our Latitude team has you covered
+Our Latitude team can help with extra medical cover

 You dont need to pay over the odds for a pre-existing condition.
 At Holiday Extras, we will give you the disability travel insurance you need at the right price.
 In the last 24 months we have sold 133,000 policies, making travel easier and cheaper for people who have been turned down for standard holiday insurance.
 Find out below how our travel insurance for disabled people can help you get your holiday off to a great start.

 Why choose Latitude holiday insurance for disabled people?

 Theres no reason why organising travel insurance for the disabled has to be stressful or expensive.
 At Holiday Extras, when you book one of our Latitude policies youll get up to £15m in medical cover, cancellation cover up to £5,000 per person per trip and up to £2,000 baggage cover, at a very competitive price.
 Annual and single-trip policies are available, with options including cruise cover too.
 Latitude is ideal for family travel, and provides travel insurance for disabled children.

 How our Latitude team can help you book disabled travel insurance

 Booking online is nice and easy.
 By entering your details and declaring your condition, we can guide you through our simple medical screening.
 It's just a few questions so we can arrange a suitable level of cover and an affordable price, all this means we can offer you the best travel insurance policy.

 If you'd prefer to book via telephone, that's no problem at all.
 Simply call us on 0800 042 0309 to speak to one of our friendly team members based in our UK call centre.
 They'll be happy to assist you throughout the booking process and completing a one-off payment.